Ophelia Original Piquette

 What is Piquette?
 Is this vegan?

 Piquette is a traditional French wine made by re-fermenting the leftover grape pomace with water (we use local apple cider) and sugar.
 Light, low-alcohol (7.2%), naturally sparkling.
 Fully vegan.
-3 g/L residual sugar - dry.
+3 g/L residual sugar (dry).
+Because Piquette is made from pomace rather than juice it is not eligible for VQA classification.

 How long will Ophelia keep after opening?